BarbaAlGhul/calaboucos-e-cachorros/README.md

 ##COMMAND LIST:
--g - grab itens on the floor
+g - grab itens on the floor

--d - drop itens on the floor
+d - drop itens on the floor

--< - go down on the stairs to the next dungeon level -c - open a menu with the character information
+< - go down on the stairs to the next dungeon level

+git c - open a menu with the character information